angular/zone.js/README.md

 });
 ```

-Any hooks that you don't override when forking a zone are inherited from
+Hooks that you don't override when forking a zone are inherited from the existing one.

 See the [API docs](#api) below for more.